The Age of Innocence (1993 film): Critical response

-On review-aggregator website Rotten Tomatoes, the film holds an approval rating of 87% based on 60 reviews, and an average rating of 7.40/10.
+On review-aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 65 reviews, and an average rating of 7.50/10.
 The site's consensus states: "Equal measures romantic and wistful, Martin Scorsese's elegant adaptation of The Age of Innocence is a triumphant exercise in both stylistic and thematic restraint."
 On Metacritic, the film has a weighted average score of 90 out of 100, based on 35 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The Age of Innocence placed as the fourth best film of 1993 in a poll of 107 film critics, as it was named on over 50 lists.

-Vincent Canby in The New York Times wrote:

-Roger Ebert in the Chicago Sun-Times wrote:

-He then added the film to his "Great Movies" collection, and defined the film as "one of Scorsese's greatest films".

-Peter Travers in Rolling Stone wrote:

-Desson Howe in The Washington Post wrote: